Civilian & Military Aircraft Frequencies

 • Royal Air Force Scanner Frequencies.

-The Uniden Bearcat UBC125XLT is a very popular hand-held scanner for listening to airband transmissions.
+The Uniden Bearcat UBC125XLT is a very popular hand-held scanner for listening to airband transmissions and can be bought for a very reasonable price compared to other scanners.

-This scanner is cheaper than the Uniden Bearcat UBC3500XLT Scanner but is still capable of receiving both civilian and military aircraft transmissions.
+This scanner is cheaper than the Uniden Bearcat UBC3500XLT (now discontinued) but is still capable of receiving both civilian and military aircraft transmissions.
 It will also receive emergency, marine, amateur (ham radio) and other communications.

 This sensitive hand-held scanner comes complete with an antenna, AC adaptor, belt-clip and manual.
 The frequency range is 25-960 MHz (with gaps) and has a maximum of 500 Channels.
 See specification below.